52M Data Analysis in R

 Week 2: Introduction to R and project organisation

-You will start writing R code in RStudio and will create your first graph!
+This week you will start writing R code in RStudio and will create your first graph!
 You will learn about data types such as “numerics” and “characters” and some of the different types of objects in R such as “vectors” and “dataframes”.
 These are the building blocks for the rest of your R journey.
 You will also learn a workflow and about the layout of RStudio and using RStudio Projects.

 Week 3: Types of variable, summarising and plotting data